Female and Underrepresented Minority Workers in California Restaurants Often Experience Discrimination, Study Finds

 A Closer Look at the Study’s Findings

-- Front-of-house staff makes about 12 percent more than back-of-house staff.
+Front-of-house staff make about 12 percent more than back-of-house staff.
 However, women in front-of-house positions tend to only earn about 78 percent of what their male counterparts bring in.

 Commenting on these findings, Chris Benner, a contributing researcher, as well as an environmental studies professor at U.C.
 Santa Cruz, stated: